On the dual positive cones and the algebraicity of a compact K\"ahler manifold: Introduction

-If we replace the assumption $\Int\(\cK(X)^\vee\) \cap H^4(X,\bQ) \ne \emptyset$ in Theorem~\ref{thm-mainOPK} by the existence of a smooth curve in $X$ with ample normal bundle (thus in the context of Problem~\ref{prob-OPCampl}), then the same conclusion $a(X) \ge 2$ holds and was essentially proven by Oguiso and Peternell~\cite[Theorem 0.5]{OguisoPeternellconeKahdual}\footnote{To obtain $a(X) \ge 2$ from~\cite[Theorem 0.5]{OguisoPeternellconeKahdual}, one needs to exclude the existence of simple non-Kummer threefolds, which is now known thanks to the Minimal Model Program for K\"ahler threefolds~\cite[Theorem 6.2]{HorPetsurvey}.}.
+If we replace the dual Kodaira condition in Theorem~\ref{thm-mainOPK} with the existence of a smooth curve in $X$ with ample normal bundle (thus in the context of Problem~\ref{prob-OPCampl}), then the same conclusion $a(X) \ge 2$ holds; this was proven by Oguiso and Peternell~\cite[Theorem 0.5]{OguisoPeternellconeKahdual}.
 Oguiso and Peternell have also outlined a strategy to construct a non-algebraic threefold $X$ such that $\Int\(\cK(X)^\vee\)$ contains a curve class (or such that $X$ contains a smooth curve with ample normal bundle).
 An explicit construction of such an example is still missing.

-While we are still not able to solve Problems~\ref{prob-OP} and~\ref{prob-OPCampl} in dimension 3, we can relate these problems to a problem about 1-cycles in threefolds.
-We postpone the discussion to \S\ref{ssec-1cycles}, after we give an outline of the proofs of Theorem~\ref{thm-mainOP} and Theorem~\ref{thm-mainOPK} about threefolds.
+While we are still unable to solve Problems~\ref{prob-OP} and~\ref{prob-OPCampl} in dimension 3, we can relate these problems to a problem about 1-cycles in threefolds.
+We postpone the discussion to Section~\ref{ssec-1cycles}, after we give an outline of the proofs of Theorems~\ref{thm-mainOP} and~\ref{thm-mainOPK} about threefolds.